angusjf/angusjf/content/blog/react-native-drawing.md

 };
 ```

-We of course want or input to be [fully controlled](https://angusjf.com/faux-controlled-components/)...
-Although we will keep track of the current stroke ourselves.
+We of course want or input to be [fully controlled](https://angusjf.com/faux-controlled-components/) - although we will keep track of the current stroke inside the component (`currentPoints`).

 ```tsx
 type WhiteboardProps = {